 Is Renting A Condo A Good Idea – Instead Of Buying?

 Yes, sometimes it is because condos tend to have nicer amenities than apartment buildings.
 Condos can have things like indoor garbage collection, indoor pools, community and exercise rooms, and indoor parking.
 Apartment buildings usually don’t have all the extras unless you pay a lot more.

 Apartments are generally geared for the short term, while condos attract more long-term tenants.
 The biggest problem with renting a condo is trying to find one to rent.
 Many condo associations don’t allow renters at all.
 Some condo associations are so strict they don’t even let owners have guests in the unit or on the grounds unless the owner is present.

 However, don’t give up hope; there are still condos for rent out there.
 Try entering “rent condo” in a search engine, and see what comes back.

 Purchasing Your Apartment Unit

 The concept was quite popular back in the 1970s.
 Apartment building owners sold off the units one by one, and the condo association was born.
-Some people didn’t want to buy or couldn’t afford to purchase their apartment and moved out, while others stayed and bought their unit.
+Some people didn’t want to buy or couldn’t afford to purchase their apartments and moved out, while others stayed and bought their units.
 Buying the apartment means taking out a mortgage or paying cash.